Back

 Define Clear Objectives and Business Goals

-• Begin by aligning your data strategy with the overarching objectives and business goals of your organization.
+• Start by aligning your data strategy with the overarching objectives and business goals of your organization.
 Identify key areas where data can drive value, such as improving operational efficiency, enhancing customer experience, or enabling data-driven decision-making.

 • Define measurable metrics and key performance indicators (KPIs) to track the success of your data strategy and ensure alignment with business outcomes.